zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

   <link rel='stylesheet' id='se-link-styles-css'  href='http://www.beyonce.com/wp-content/plugins/search-everything/static/css/se-styles.css?ver=4.2.1' type='text/css' media='all' />
   <link rel='stylesheet' id='app-css-css'  href='http://www.beyonce.com/wp-content/themes/beyonce_2014/assets/stylesheets/styles.css?ver=4.2.1' type='text/css' media='all' />
 ```
-Once you've saved your changes, reload the page you opened in the browser to see the styling added!
+Once you've saved your changes, refresh the page you opened in the browser to see the styling added!

 ### Tell Me More About The Code

 Now that we're familiar with what CSS is, the role that it plays in a website, and how to link it to our HTML, let's learn how to write our own CSS.

 Again, we need our own HTML file.
 You can find a basic HTML file, `index.html` located in a directory called `your-css`.

+Before you can do anything else, you need to shut down the server that is loading `beyonce.html` for us.
+You can do that by hitting `control` + `c`.

-In terminal, you'll want to move into the `your_css` directory by entering in terminal `cd your_css`. `cd` is a command that stands for change directory.
+Now, you'll want to move into the `your_css` directory by entering in terminal: `cd your_css`.

+`cd` is a command that stands for "change directory".
 This moves our location from one directory to another.

 #### Linking CSS
-The first think we need to do is link our CSS file to our HTML file.
-Copy and paste the `link` tag below inside your `head` tag in `index.html`
+The first thing we need to do is link our CSS file to our HTML file.
+Copy and paste the `link` tag below inbetween the opening and closing `<head>` tag in `index.html`:

 ```html
 <head>